 The Cold Case Database was created in 2007 when HB 1272 was passed which required the Colorado Bureau of Investigation to begin creating a database of all cold cases in Colorado from 1970 – Present.

-This database contains case details of homicides, long-term missing persons and unidentified human remains which are more three or more years old, dating back to 1970.
+This database contains case details of homicides, long-term missing persons and unidentified human remains, which are three or more years old, dating back to 1970.

 Public safety agencies have provided the following information for cases contained within this database:

 Criteria can be added and modified to narrow the search results.
-Keep in mind that the more criteria you include, the narrower a search will be.
+However, keep in mind the more criteria you include, the narrower a search will be.

-When searching for a case using specific criteria, if you do not find the case you are looking for, try to broaden your search.
+If when you are first searching for a case and have input specific details try broadening your search criteria.
 If after that you still don´t find the case you are looking for, please contact the CBI Cold Case Analyst for assistance.

 Once your search results are displayed, you may continue to refine specific search criteria to further narrow the case list.
 Search results are displayed five cases at a time to allow the system to rapidly return results to you.